dwave-examples/resource-distribution/README.md

 `python -m pip install -r requirements.txt`

-* Obtain a token from [Mapbox.com](mapbox.com).
+* Obtain a token from Mapbox.com.
 It's free for the first 50k access.
-Place your token into a file named `.mapbox_token`.
-And place the file in the same folder as `run.py`
+Place your token into a file named .mapbox_token.
+And place the file in the same folder as run.py

-* Place your `dwave.conf` file in the same folder as `run.py` or use `dwave setup` to create one in the default directory
+* Place your dwave.conf file in the same folder as run.py or use dwave setup to create one in the default directory.

 # Usage
 Run the web-app by

-`python run.py`
+python run.py

-You'll see that the app is running on port 5000 of your local, open a brower and paste link.
+You'll see that the app is running on port 5000 of your local, open a browser and paste the link.

 # Snapshot